giffordlabcvr/HCV-GLUE/README.md

 - **Automated Genotyping**: HCV-GLUE can perform automated genotyping of HCV sequences (including subgenomic sequences) using GLUE's maximum likelihood clade assignment (MLCA) algorithm, as described [here](https://doi.org/10.1186/s12859-018-2459-9).

 - **Web user interface**: The web user interface that supports online browsing of the HCV-GLUE sequence database, and provides web access to an in-built sequence analysis tool (provides genotyping, analysis and visualisation of submitted FASTA sequences).

+- **Exploratory and operational**: The GLUE framework allows sequence-based resources to be used for exploratory work in a research setting, as well as operational work in a public or animal health setting.
+For example, HCV-GLUE can be used to [faciliate HCV research](https://doi.org/10.3389/fimmu.2018.01470), or to generate standardised sequence analysis reports (e.g. [drug resistance analysis](http://hcv-glue.cvr.gla.ac.uk/exampleReports/ngsData.html)).

 ## Installation